 Astrologers who cannot bear this should not study astrology at all.
-Indeed, the confrontation with reality can be quite hard and disappointing; especially if you are used to follow more conventional convenient lies and illusions.
+Indeed, the confrontation with an inconvenient reality can be quite hard and disappointing; especially if you are used to follow more conventional convenient lies and illusions.

 On the other side, real astrology raises consciousness and learns to keep a sobering outlook on life and all its events without becoming self-righteous, self-important, self-complacent, haughty and thus inhuman.

 Though there are other astrology books on the market that explain midpoints and planetary combinations too, none of them have been able to go as deep and profound as this one, written by the founders of the German Cosmobiological School.